sujanchegu/WeenixKernelFromSratch/README.md

 # Weenix Kernel From Sratch - CSCI 402 Operating Systems.

-Academic Project impelmented as part of the CSCI 402 - Operating Systems, taught by
+Academic Project impelmented as part of the CSCI 402 - Operating Systems, taught by Prof. William Cheng in Fall 2026 Semester.

-Welcome to the landing page for the Weenix OS project, a comprehensive operating system implemented as part of the CS402 Operating Systems course at USC.
+Welcome to the landing page for the Weenix OS project, a comprehensive operating system implemented as part of the CSCI 402 Operating Systems course at USC.
 Over the course of three assignments, a fairly complete OS with fully functioning Threads, Virtual File System (VFS), and Virtual Memory (VM) modules was developed.

 ## Table of Contents